 Funded by St James, part of the Berkeley Group, the space will support the long-term cultural strategy for the prestigious Riverlight development, animating the public open space, providing the first cultural offer within Nine Elms on the South Bank, and contributing to London's wider cultural offer by drawing in the local community, visitors, residents and workers to the area.
 The partnership was brokered and developed by cultural consultancy Futurecity.

-Through 2016, StudioRCA presents projects relating to the themes of the Visual Cultures Lecture Series, Rise Up & Envision 2016.
+Throughout 2016/17, StudioRCA presents projects relating to the themes of the Visual Cultures Lecture Series, Rise Up & Envision.

 Dusk Exhibition Series